 We are professional performers, community artists, directors, teachers, and embodied practitioners, and through our time together training with Song of the Goat Theatre and engaging in practice-as-research, we developed a common working language and mutual trust.
 We find great value in our differences, and we are united in our continuous pursuit of touching upon the essential qualities of human nature and experience, and of life-long learning.

-In August 2019, we led a 2-day workshop with performers in Barcelona, incorporating various exercises and embodied practices focused on understanding the relationship with oneself, between the self and the other, and between self and the group.
+In August 2019, after a period of intensive research and development, we led a 2-day workshop with performers in Barcelona, incorporating various exercises and embodied practices focused on understanding the relationship with oneself, between the self and the other, and between self and the group.

 Photos: Patricia Bonet